 People spent 402 hours writing about their bad experiences at the Eiffel Tower, equating to 17.5 days worth of negativity just on one very iconic attraction.
 Although no other attraction came close to this, Rome’s historic Colosseum racked up an impressive 41 hours or 1.7 days of negative review writing online with London’s Big Ben taking up 33 hours or 1.3 days of time.

 Whether you are a Kim, a Karen or a Paul, with so much time spent online complaining, you need to make sure that you have broadband that can cope with your keyboard warrior typing speed.
-Before you complain to your provider why not check out our broadband availability guide and make sure you are getting the best broadband available to you with Uswitch on side.
-Check out our Black Friday broadband deals.
+Before you complain to your provider why not check out our broadband availability guide and make sure you are getting the best broadband available to you with Uswitch on side and compare broadband deals.

 To find out the names of the most common complainer, first, we gathered a list of the world's biggest tourist attractions, using their Trip Advisor pages to filter for ‘poor’ and ‘terrible’ reviews.
 We then collected the names of the people who wrote these reviews for the first 50 pages, focusing on those who wrote their reviews in English.